 It might look like a lot of ingredients but I have deliberately chosen quite common ingredients, leaving out more specialized ones.
 As Asian-style food is so popular in so many countries these days, you should be able to find it in most supermarkets.

-The only fat I am using in the sauce is coconut fat – coconut oil for the paste and coconut milk for the sauce.
-Coconut fat is a very nutritious type of fat which can help to promote weight loss and which won’t raise cholesterol levels.
+The only fat I am using in this Thai-style curry sauce is coconut fat – coconut oil for the paste and coconut milk for the sauce.

 You can replace the coconut oil in the paste with vegetable oil if you can’t get hold of it.
 Coconut oil is so common in Britain today that it’s sold in well-stocked supermarkets as well as health food shops.

 • To make a vegetarian/vegan curry (season with salt instead of fish sauce) you could oven-roast diced vegetables - such as squash, carrots and sweet potatoes – and add them to the curry sauce once they are nearly cooked.
 At the same time you could add vegetables such as sliced sugar snaps, broccoli florets, sliced peppers (bell peppers) and halved cherry tomatoes and cook for a further 3-4 minutes.

 • To make a fish/prawn curry, add bite-size pieces of firm white fish and/or raw prawns to the sauce together with some sliced sugar snaps and peppers (bell peppers) and thinly sliced carrot sticks.
 Bring the curry back to a boil, lower the heat and simmer for about 3-4 minutes until the fish/prawns are cooked through.
 The vegetables should still be crunchy.